 Salmon alone has so many positive health benefits.
-It’s an excellent source of high-quality protein, vitamins and minerals, but it’s the content of omega-3’s that puts this fish over the top.
+It’s an excellent source of high-quality protein, vitamins and minerals.
+The content of omega-3’s puts this fish over the top though.
 What in the world is an omega-3?
-In short, omega-3 fatty acids contribute to healthy brain function, the heart, joints and general wellbeing.
+In short, omega-3 fatty acids contribute to healthy brain function, the heart, joints and general well-being.
+Yes please!

 - 1 pound salmon